 Sorgenia uses forward contracts to reduce the risk of fluctuations in the EUR/USD exchange rate.
 As explained in the note on price risk, in certain cases it hedges the purchase and sale formulae directly as the price partly depends on the EUR/USD exchange rate.
-By fixing its formulae in euro, the exchange rate is also indirectly hedged.
+By fixing its formulae in euro, the exchange rate risk is also indirectly hedged.

-Regarding the foreign currency risk of translating the financial statements of international subsidiaries, the operating companies generally have a degree of convergence between their sourcing costs and their sales revenues and this kind of risk is also limited by the fact that the companies operate in their local currencies, are active in their own domestic markets and abroad and, if necessary, can arrange funding locally.
+Regarding the exchange rate risk of translating the financial statements of international subsidiaries, the operating companies generally have a degree of convergence between their sourcing costs and their sales revenues and this kind of risk is also limited by the fact that the companies operate in their local currencies, are active in their own domestic markets and abroad and, if necessary, can arrange funding locally.

-In order to show the potential effect in the financial statements of the exposure to exchange rate risk, sensitivity analysis was carried out.
-The analyses were conducted on the assumption of shifts in the exchange rate.
+A sensitivity analysis has been carried out to show the potential effect of the exposure to exchange rate risk on the financial statements.
+These analyses were carried out on the assumption of certain shifts in the exchange rate.

-For the purposes of comparison, the results of the analysis at 31 December 2011 are also shown.
+For comparison purposes, the results of these analyses at 31 December 2011 are also shown.

-Sensitivity Analysis EUR/USD exchange rate 31.12.2012 31.12 2.2011 Shift in EUR/USD exchange rate -5% + 5% -5% + 5% Effect on income statement (EUR/thousands) (2,256) 2,212 714 (634) Effect on equity (EUR/thousands) (2,256) 2,212 774 (711)
+Sensitivity analysis on the EUR/USD exchange rate 31.12.2012 31.12.2011 Shift in the EUR/USD exchange rate -5% + 5% -5% + 5% Effect on income statement (EUR/thousand) (2,256) 2,212 714 (634) Effect on equity (EUR/thousand) (2,256) 2,212 774 (711)